javl/InstaxBLE/readme.md

 ### Useful to know

 #### 1. Printing is disabled by default
-By default the `instax.print_image()` method will send all data to the printer _except_ the final print command.
+By default the `instax.print_image()` method will send all data to the printer _except_ for the final print command.
 This is to prevent accidental prints when you're still testing your code.
 To allow printing either call `instax.enable_printing()` at any time after creating your `InstaxBLE` instance or enable it at creation time by specifying `print_enabled=True` in the constructor:

     instax = InstaxBLE()
     instax.connect()